sliker/key-stroke-vi/README.md

 # About

-This it's an desktop app for displaying in the screen the keys that the user types.
+This is a desktop app for displaying in the screen the keys that the user types.
 It's usefull for video tutorials.

 I'm building this app as a personal side project with the idea behind it to learn (again)